yakamok/keyserver-fs/README.md

 Using Python to open a file in binary then break it up and convert to base64 then insert that into a pgp pubring as new uid's.
 Once uploaded to a keyserver its there forever and propogated to all other key servers, making this a simple decentralised file storage system.

 I wrote this because of the keyservers poor design, anyone can upload any kind of data to them without the option for removal or peer review, for example i uploaded the entire GDPR.
-Key Base although i am not a fan, at least require you to sign up and create an account instead of a simple dumping ground for keys that have the potential to contain sensitive data.
+Key Base although i am not a fan of, at least require you to sign up and create an account instead of a simple dumping ground for keys that have the potential to contain sensitive data.
 There are endless ways to abuse this system, I have not even began to explore every option.

 __Notice:__ This Program is very slow to add data to the gpg pubkey so dont plan on super large files, this is also not safe to use in any kind of production enviroment as its using subprocess and shell is set to true.
 ### upload-file.py